alipala/language-tutor/README.md

 - 🎨 Modern dark gradient UI
 - 📱 Responsive design for mobile and desktop
 - 🔄 Seamless frontend-backend integration
+- ⚡ Robust navigation with automatic recovery from stuck states
+- 🔍 Advanced debugging with comprehensive logging system
+- 🛡️ Enhanced error handling and user feedback
+- 🌊 Optimized for reliable production deployment on Railway

 ## About This Fork